git-push deploy

 git push your docker-compose.yml and your containers are live.
+How did we stray so far from heroku?
+Where is the next evolution of developer convenience?
 Manage everything over SSH: shells, logs, exec, compose commands.
-No cloud console.
-No CLI SDK.
+Zero installation required.

 The gap between "it runs on my machine" and "it's live" should be one command.